eDialog-team/OTR/otr_lib/README.md

 of the Either should be the success result of the API content OR loading/error states defined in `lib/models/states.dart`.

+I'm very bad at naming stuff, if the files located in the above directories aren't clear to you, feel free to rename them!

 ## Tips / Style
 - Format your code with the official formater (fmt): [Code formatting](https://flutter.dev/docs/development/tools/formatting)
 - null check using [the dart null-aware operators](https://stackoverflow.com/questions/17006664/what-is-the-dart-null-checking-idiom-or-best-practice)
 - Always check if you aren't doing unnecessary redraw (one `notifyListeners` can be the cause!)
 - Don't use global variable!
+- Don't abuse ternary operator (If you want write code for computer (and not human), do assembly, I won't blame you.)
 - Don't use [`StatefulWidget`](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html)!
 Data must me share through Provider.
-- Don't make a `otr_lib` for each project, find solution that doesn't require copying this library.
+- PLEASEEE, Don't make a `otr_lib` for each project, find solution that doesn't require copying this library.
 - Don't abuse methods in objects.
 Prefer functions for data processing.
-- Don't use null or undefined objects.
+- Don't use null or undefined objects (Yes, it's possible).